kouroshsalahshoor/BlazorProductivityProject/README.md

 # BlazorProductivityProject

-This project is a try to gather all the "right" solutions for server-side blazor in one place.
+This project tries to gather all the solutions and best-practices for server-side blazor in one place.

-I didn't find any projects for rtl and farsi language, so I hope this will help those who will start a Blazor Server-side project.
+I didn't find any project for rtl and farsi language, so I hope this will help.

 <h3>Solutions:</h3>
 <ol>